oraxen/hopper/README.md

 **Plugin Dependency Loader for Minecraft Servers**

-Hopper downloads plugin dependencies from Hangar, Modrinth, SpigotMC, and GitHub Releases at runtime—so you don't need to shade them.
+Hopper downloads plugin dependencies from Hangar, Modrinth, SpigotMC, and GitHub Releases at runtime so you don't need to shade them.

 ## Features